ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 thing and would have had another counterspell if he hadn't.
 I didn't really follow what he was saying because I was more focused on my sideboarding, but I believe him.
-That's how Storm works though; make a little slip-up and an experienced Storm player will punish you for it, even if they're playing a bad Storm deck.
+That's how Storm works though; make a little slip-up and an experienced Storm player will punish you for it.

 -2 Lotus Petal, -2 Preordain, -1 Island, +1 Thoughtseize, +2 Abrupt Decay, +1
 Tropical Island, + 1 Sylvan Library